isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 2.1 =
+* New - The CSS styles for the active menu item in the Table of Contents widget has changed to be more neutral.
+Previously, a different text color was applied to `.organized-docs-active-side-item > a`.
+Now, instead of a text color, a gray background color is given.

+* New - The CSS styles for the active menu item in the Docs navigation menu bar has changed to be more neutral.
+Previously, a different text color was applied to `#organized-docs-menu li a.active-docs-item` and to `#organized-docs-menu li.current_page_item > a`.
+Now, instead of a text color, a gray background color is given.

 = 2.0.4 =
 * New - option to toggle the list of individual Docs articles on the top-level category pages.